 - Partially-hydrogenated Vegetable Oils

 Trans fats, as an active ingredient, you do not find them in foods as much anymore.
-Nowadays, we are more likely to see trans-fatty acids forming in baking goods that we might be more likely to find the center of our grocery stores.
+Nowadays, we are more likely to see trans-fatty acids forming in baking goods.

 Bottom Line: When we talk about the danger of trans fats, you need to know that even milligrams can hurt you.
-Unfortunately, poor labeling requirements have allowed for companies to make “0 trans fatty acids” claims – even though they have them.
-The devil is truly always in the details.
+Unfortunately, poor labeling requirements have allowed for companies to make “0 trans fatty acids” claims – even if they have them.
+The devil is always in the details.

 What do we know about saturated fats and heart disease?

 Key Insight: While it might make initial sense, this sort of research it is definitely not conclusive.
-At their best, though, thought experiments like these help propel us forward into the world of legitimate science and really getting to the heart of the issue.
+At their best, though, thought experiments like these help propel us forward into the world of legitimate science.

 The next level is animal studies and finding out what happens when animals consume these saturated fats.
 Again, not conclusive, but a worthwhile launchpad for more research.